February 29, 2020

-If you are a farmer offering a CSA program in Northeast TN or Southwest VA and would like a chance to boost your business in 2020, please join us for the 5th Annual Farm Fresh CSA Fair Series!
+If you are a farmer offering a CSA program in Northeast TN or Southwest VA and would like a chance to boost your business in 2020, please join us for the 5th Annual Farm Fresh CSA Fair!

-Farm Fresh Appalachia 5th Annual CSA Fair Series – what you need to know:
+Farm Fresh Appalachia 5th Annual CSA Fair- what you need to know:

 Community Supported Agriculture Fairs are a great way to connect with the community, and recruit new CSA members.
-Events are held in late winter/early spring giving you the time you need to plan for spring planting based on your CSA member needs.
+The fair is held in late winter/early spring giving you the time you need to plan for spring planting based on your CSA member needs.
 We set up “farmers market” style with vendor booths.
 Farms advertise their CSA options, with some offering samples of goods if available.
 All you have to do is show up and set up!

 “We love the CSA fairs – this year’s (2019) Kingsport fair found us enough members that we really cut back on the marketing we had to do.
 Marketing is my least favorite part of farming, so that was a huge plus for us!” – Pollinator Produce Partners, Duffield VA

 What is Community Supported Agriculture (CSA)?